-When I asked about sleep, she sighed and said “I wake up so often in the night – if I can even fall asleep at all.
-I’ve basically given up on being well rested.”
+I asked her about her sleep patterns, and she sighed deeply.
+“I wake up so often in the night – if I can even fall asleep at all.
+I’ve basically given up on being well rested,” she said.

-It’s not uncommon for women to come to me feeling this way.
-They tell me they’ve tried but still spend hours lying awake before sleep comes, or toss and turn all night, waking frequently.
-Sleep medications make them feel worse – groggy and unfocused, but still unable to sleep.
+Jessica’s tale was familiar.
+So many women come to me feeling this way.
+Despite trying all the sleep strategies they can find, they still spend hours lying awake before sleep comes, or toss and turn all night, waking frequently.
+Sleep medications are no help.
+In fact, they make things worse.
+After taking them, these women say, they feel groggy and unfocused, but are still unable to sleep.

-And not only are these anxious thoughts disrupting her sleep patterns, but they’re certainly increasing her stress level, which raises cortisol levels, which makes sleep difficult.
+Not only are these anxious thoughts disrupting her sleep patterns, but they’re certainly increasing her stress level, which raises cortisol levels, making sleep difficult.
 It’s a crazy cycle that MUST be broken.

 Why sleep matters

-Lack of quality sleep is certainly frustrating, as Jessica’s lamenting demonstrates, but beyond the annoyance of trying and failing to sleep, there can be serious physical and psychological consequences.
+Lack of quality sleep is certainly frustrating, as Jessica’s lamenting demonstrates, but it also brings serious physical and psychological consequences.

 Chronic sleep deprivation can impact conditions like heart disease, diabetes and stroke.
 It can cause memory loss, fuzzy thinking, and slower cognitive processing.

 Mood is likely to suffer when sleep deficit is constant, prompting irritability, anxiety and depression.
-And, of course, there’s the inevitable sleepiness and exhaustion that come from lack of sleep.
+And, of course, there’s the inevitable sleepiness and fatigue that come from lack of sleep.

-All of these mental and physical impacts are bad enough, but sleep deprivation can impact productivity in the workplace as well, and with all the tough decisions about layoffs that companies are having to make, now is not the time to be less focused and unable to perform necessary tasks.
+All of these mental and physical impacts are bad enough, but sleep deprivation can impact productivity in the workplace as well.
+And with the ever changing world, it’s more important than ever to be focused and perform well at work.

 On top of all that, there’s evidence that chronic lack of sleep can actually be dangerous.
 Reaction times are slower, and decision making becomes more difficult, both of which can contribute to an increase in accidents.
 In fact, data from the National Sleep Foundation shows that lack of sleep leads to tens of thousands of traffic accidents and other injuries every year!
-An expert panel in 2016 determined that sleeping less than 2 hours in a night and then driving are too sleep deprived to drive a car.
+An expert panel in 2016 determined that sleeping less than 2 hours a night makes driving a car extremely dangerous.
 Research has long demonstrated a connection between sleepiness and work-related injuries.
 In fact, workers who are overtired are 70% more likely to be involved in an accident at work.

 And, like I said before, lack of sleep can cause major imbalances in hormones, especially cortisol, which is produced by the adrenal glands when your body is under stress.
-Not sleeping is a form of stress that your body needs to deal with.
+Not sleeping is a huge stressor for your body.

 Physiology of sleep